Basic Information Everyone Should Know About Appearing in Court

 If you are the main bread winner for the family or if you are supporting minor children, then it would be helpful to have some form of proof of this matter to present to the court.
 Maybe a letter from someone verifying this information.

 These are just some basic ideas and information that everyone should know before they appear in court.
 I am sure there are more, but some things really are just common sense and some things you should have been taught by your parents or you should have learned as proper socializing behavior.
-Wear clean clothes, brush your teeth, dress appropriately for court, comb your hAlign Centerair, be polite, have a positive attitude, do not talk about your case in front of other people.
+Wear clean clothes, brush your teeth, dress appropriately for court, comb your hair, be polite, have a positive attitude, do not talk about your case in front of other people.